Lerrrtaste/boxing-game/README.md

-Boxing is one of my first projects on GitHub and its goal is to be a simple timekiller and training your brain at the same time.
+Boxing is one of my first projects on GitHub and its goal is to be a simple but addictive minigame.

 Download the latest prototype(~3mb): https://github.com/Lerrrtaste/boxing-game/releases